kxdang/notcodenames/README.md

 # Not Codenames

 A weekend projected created by Adrian and Kien!
 We wanted to build a better alternatives to the other sites we used and implemented the features we would like to see in our own project.

-Built with React and Firebase.
+- Built with React and Firebase

-We have opened-sourced this project, feel free to contribute!
+We have open-sourced this project, feel free to contribute!

 Features:
 - Turn based (Yellow highlight border to signify whose turn it is)